6 Best Video Conferencing Apps for 2022 (Reviews)

 In addition to having all the features of the Free and Essentials packages, the Advanced plan gives subscribers access to a real-time usage dashboard.
 Add-ons are available with the plans, including webinar features and options to host larger meetings.

-Is RingCentral Meetings Right For You?
+Is RingCentral Meetings right for you?

 RingCentral Meetings’ Free plan is an excellent option for a variety of teams: smaller organizations, companies that are new to video conferencing and are still figuring out their tech needs, and teams who have found they don’t necessarily need tons of fancy features to get their work done effectively.
 The Essentials and Advanced plans have just enough extra features to justify the cost, and knowing that you can customize your plan with other add-ons is nice too.

-How much does UberConference cost?
+How much does dialpad Meetings cost?

 There is no trial period, but you can sign up for UberConference’s Free plan to get started.
 For a few more features, subscribe to the Business plan, which costs $20.00/month for a monthly subscription or $15.00/month for an annual subscription.

-What’s the difference between UberConference plans?
+What’s the difference between Dialpad Meetings plans?

 The Free plan allows for up to 10 participants, and PINs are required.
 You’re given an unlimited amount of conferences but they can’t exceed 45 minutes.
 Users have access to screen sharing and call recording during their conferences presented in HD video and audio.

 With its relatively limited offering, UberConference is a nice option for small teams who are temporarily remote, or in-office teams who want a quick way to conduct video meetings.
 The 10-person and 45-minute meeting limits are nice for a free plan but likely couldn’t support a fully remote (or even mostly remote) team for the long term.
-The other upside: the plans are extremely cut-and-dry, so if you tend to be overwhelmed by too many choices, UberConference could be perfect for you.
+The other upside: the plans are extremely cut-and-dry.
+So if you tend to be overwhelmed by too many choices, UberConference could be perfect for you.

 Cisco Webex Review